The Hajj

 Pilgrims are required not to miss the standing at Arafat, because it would mean not to have performed the Hajj at all.

-The Sacrifice and the Return
+The Stoning and the Sacrifice

-Also on the 10th of Dhul Hijjah, pilgrims perform or arrange for the sacrifice of an animal — typically a sheep or goat — in remembrance of Ibrahim's willingness to sacrifice his son before God provided a ram in his place.
+Also on this day, pilgrims participate in the sacrifice of an animal (typically a sheep or goat), in remembrance of Ibrahim's willingness to sacrifice his son before God provided a ram in his place.
 The meat is distributed to the poor.
-This ritual of sacrifice is performed simultaneously by Muslims worldwide as part of Eid al-Adha.

 The Arc of Ibrahim's Life

 According to Islamic tradition, the sequence of Hajj rituals traces the arc of Ibrahim's life: his building of the Kaaba, his wife Hajar's search for water, his willingness to sacrifice his son, and his rejection of the devil's temptation.
-The pilgrimage is understood within Islam as a physical reenactment of submission to God — the literal meaning of the word "Islam."
+The pilgrimage is understood within Islam as a physical reenactment of submission to God, the literal meaning of the word "Islam."
 Pilgrims return home having completed a fundamental obligation of their faith.
 Islamic tradition holds that a Hajj performed with sincerity and without wrongdoing returns the pilgrim to a state of spiritual purity.